 2. Net profit

-Business owners typically focus most of their efforts in getting in sales for the company.
-While increase in sales revenue is great, it’s easy to overlook the possible rise in costs with the increase in sales activity.
+Business owners typically focus most of their efforts on getting in sales for the company.
+While an increase in sales revenue is great, it’s easy to overlook the possible rise in costs with the increase in sales activity.

 One of our clients who’s in the interior design business had fantastic revenue growth year on year.
 However, he didn’t have any proper accounting systems to track the sales and account for related business costs like sales commission and office rental.
 In such situations, a business might find itself making less at the end of the year even though they were selling more.
 Keep an eye on your net profit and don’t make that mistake.